dassangita844/Mental_health_and_social_media/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## **Acknowledgments**
-Special thanks to Kaggle for providing the dataset and the open-source community for tools and frameworks used in this project.
+Special thanks to Kaggle for providing the dataset and to Python, the programming language used in Google Colab, for facilitating the tools and frameworks that made this project possible.